n1ywb/eqaztk/README.md

 Change the `lat` and `lon` parameters to your QTH lat & lon and click OK.

 Click the "Refresh" button on the toolbar.
 The map should now be recentered.

+## How to print the map ##

+Go to `Project --> Composer manager`

+Expand 'New from template'

+Select `Specific` from the dropdown menu and click `...`

+Select the `print composer template.qpt` file included with the project.

+Click the `Add` button.
+You will be prompted for a name, you may leave it blank.
+Click `OK`.

+The new print composer window should now appear.

 ## How to change the base map ##